riessss/riessss/README.md

 ## Hi there 👋
 Welcome to my GitHub profile!

-I'm a 🐍 Python developer who enjoys building with FastAPI or Flask.
+I'm a 🐍 Python developer who enjoys building with FastAPI and Flask.
 I started out in 🚀 entrepreneurship and discovered a passion for 📊 data science along the way.
 Since then, I've been diving deep into 🔧 backend development and growing my skills every day.

 ### 🚧 Currently working on: